 Environmental Engineering (ENV) Minor

 Since undergraduates having widely varying backgrounds may be interested in obtaining an environmental engineering minor, no single set of course requirements is appropriate for all students.
-Instead, interested students are encouraged to propose their own set of courses within the guidelines listed below.
+Instead, interested students are encouraged to propose their own set of courses within the guidelines listed below; this list must be officially approved by the Civil and Environmental Engineering (CEE) undergraduate minor adviser.
 Additional information on preparing a minor program is available in Chapter 6 of the Handbook for Undergraduate Engineering Programs.

 General guidelines are

-- An Environmental Engineering minor must contain at least 24 units of course work not taken for the major, and must consist of at least six classes of at least 3 units each of letter-graded work, except where letter grades are not offered.
+- An Environmental Engineering minor must contain at least 24 units of course work not taken for the major, and must consist of at least six classes of at least 3 units each.

 Professor Lynn Hildemann (firstname.lastname@example.org) is the CEE undergraduate minor adviser in Environmental Engineering.
 Students must consult with Professor Hildemann in developing their minor program, and obtain approval of the finalized study list from her.